jitsi/jitsi-sctp/README.md

 * Clone the project
 * Run `mvn package` (and `mvn install` to install locally)

 This will install all the jars built by the project.
-Depend on the `sctp` module to use sctp4j in your code.
+Depend on the `sctp` module to use jitsi-sctp in your code.

 ### (Re)Building a new JNI lib
 The JNI lib will need to be rebuilt if there is a change in the usrsctp version or a change in the JNI wrapper C file.